PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Conclusion, Discussion, Future Work

 \section{Conclusion, Discussion, Future Work}

 In this work, the seminal predictive coding model of Rao and Ballard~\cite{rao1999predictive}---here referred to as \textit{predictive coding schema}---has been cast into a modern deep learning framework, while remaining as faithful as possible to the original schema.
 The similarities and differences are elaborated in detail.
 We also claim and explain that the network we propose (PreCNet) is more congruent with \cite{rao1999predictive} than others based on the deep learning framework that take inspiration from predictive coding; the case of PredNet~\cite{lotter2017deep} is studied explicitly.

-PreCNet was tested on a widely used next frame video prediction benchmark---KITTI for training (41k images), Caltech Pedestrin Dataset for testing---, which consists of images from an urban environment recorded from a car-mounted camera.
-On this benchmark, we achieved to our knowledge the best performance to date when measured with the Structural Similarity Index (SSIM)---a performance measure that should best correlate with human perception.
-On two other common measures---MSE, PSNR---the model ranked third and fifth, respectively.
-Performance on all three measures was further improved (first rank also in PSNR) when a larger training set (2M images from BDD100k; to our knowledge, biggest dataset ever used in this context) was employed.
+PreCNet was tested on a widely used next frame video prediction benchmark---KITTI for training (41k images), Caltech Pedestrian Dataset for testing---, which consists of images from an urban environment recorded from a car-mounted camera.
+On this benchmark, we outperformed most of the state-of-the-art methods and achieved 2nd-3rd rank when measured with the Structural Similarity Index (SSIM)---a performance measure that should best correlate with human perception.
+Performance on all three measures was further improved when a larger training set (2M images from BDD100k; to our knowledge, biggest dataset ever used in this context) was employed.
 This may suggest that the current practice based on the rather small KITTI dataset used for training may be limiting in the long run.
 At the same time, the task itself seems highly relevant, as virtually unlimited amount of data and without any need for labeling is readily available.

+Below, we discuss some limitations of this work.
+For some fast moving objects in the scene, PreCNet could not restore their structure precisely (see e.g., the third column of Fig.~\ref{fig:diff_datasets_perf} where the car contours are not preserved).
+This may be a drawback of the cost function that minimizes the per-pixel loss.
+Perceptual loss (e.g., \cite{johnson2016perceptual}) based on high-level feature differences between frames might alleviate this problem.